-- 1st cycle and short-cycle full-time: students can apply for a fee grant of up to GBP 5 100 and a fee loan of up to GBP 3 900 to cover the full tuition fee.
-Repayments are income-contingent and set at 9 % of earnings above the threshold of GBP 21 000; interest rates are Retail Price Index plus 3 %. - The support package also includes a need-based grant and a loan for living costs.
-The grant amount depends on income, with a maximum of GBP 5 161 for students with a household income of GBP 18 370 or less.
-In 2014/15, 66.6 % of applicants eligible for support (grant and/or loan) received a grant (37.4 % of applicants received a full grant and 29.2 % a partial grant).
-The maximum loan for students living in the family home is GBP 4 786.
-For students living away from home, it is GBP 6 183 and less for students who receive a need-based grant.
-Repayments are set at 9 % of earnings above the threshold of GBP 21 000; interest rates are Retail Price Index plus 3 %. - 1st cycle part-time: students studying a course of at least 25 % intensity, or in short cycle programmes, can apply for a loan to cover the tuition fee.
-A need-based grant is available to students studying at an intensity of at least 50 %. - 2nd cycle: there is no universal support package.
-2nd cycle postgraduate non-taught individual institutions can provide a merit-based grant, which tends to follow the minimum stipend recommended by Research Councils UK, GBP 14 296 for 2016/17. - Tax benefits for parents and family allowances do not play a role in the student support system.
+- First cycle and short-cycle full-time: students can apply for a tuition fee loan of up to GBP 4 046 and a tuition fee grant of up to GBP 4 954 to cover the full tuition fee.
+Tuition fee loan repayments are income-contingent and set at 9 % of earnings above the threshold of GBP 21 000; interest rates are Retail Price Index plus 3 %.
+In 2014/15, 92.1 % of eligible students took out a tuition fee loan. - The support package also includes a need-based grant and a loan for living (maintenance) costs.
+The grant amount depends on income and is set at a maximum of GBP 5 161 for students with a household income of GBP 18 370 or less.
+Students with a household income above GBP 50 020 do not receive the grant.
+In 2016/17, 62 % of applicants eligible for the need-based grant received a grant (34 % of applicants received a full grant and 28 % a partial grant).
+The maximum non-income assessed maintenance loan for students living in the family home is GBP 4 019.
+For students living away from home, it is GBP 5 191.
+Maintenance loan repayments are set at 9 % of earnings above the threshold of GBP 21 000; interest rates are Retail Price Index plus 3 %.
+In 2014/15, 95.3 % of eligible students took out a maintenance loan. - First cycle part-time and short cycle students studying a course of at least 25 % intensity can apply for a loan to cover the tuition fee.
+A need-based grant for course-related costs is available to students studying at an intensity of at least 50 %. - Second cycle: students beginning a full-or part-time postgraduate master's course (taught or research) from 2017/18 can apply for a postgraduate loan of GBP 10 280 towards their course or living costs.
+This loan is for the duration of the course.
+For students on doctoral study programmes, individual institutions may provide a merit-based grant, which typically follows the minimum stipend recommended by Research Councils UK, GBP 14 553 for 2017/18. - Tax benefits for parents and family allowances do not play a role in the student support system.